Maryland’s well-rounded performance gives it a sweep of Minnesota

 The Terrapins seized control from the early possessions, leaning on a defense that forced the Gophers to miss 15 of their first 18 field goal attempts.
 Maryland combined that effort with solid offense.
 The Terps shot 58.6 percent from the field in the first half.
 They were selective with their shots from deep and made 5 of 8 attempts.
 They led by double figures fewer than five minutes into the game and had secured a 44-28 advantage by halftime.

 Maryland’s offense cooled a bit as the game progressed, but the Terps still finished with a season-best performance.
-The team was only one point shy of its highest-scoring performance in Big Ten play this season (a 84-73 loss against Michigan).
+The team was only one point shy of its highest-scoring performance in Big Ten play this season (an 84-73 loss against Michigan).

 For the next three weeks, every Maryland game will carry weight in determining this team’s postseason future.
 Players and coaches preach a narrow mind-set that tries to ignore the bigger picture.
 But when a team is teetering on the NCAA tournament bubble, it’s impossible to overlook.